microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Fission:** You briefly duplicate yourself. _Duration_: 1 round/level. _Augment_: None.

-**Insanity:** Subject is permanently confused. _Duration_: Instant. _Augment_: Every 2 extra HP raises save DC by 1 and affects another creature.
+**Insanity:** Subject is permanently confused.
+On their turn, they roll 1d10.
+If they roll a 1, they act normally.
+2-3, they do nothing but babble incoherently.
+4-6, they flee as far away from the caster as possible.
+7-10, they attack the nearest creature. _Duration_: Instant. _Augment_: Every 2 extra HP raises save DC by 1 and affects another creature.

 **Moment of Prescience:** You gain an insight bonus equal to your psionic character level on a single attack roll, check, or save. _Duration_: 1 round/level, until discharged. _Augment_: None.